herpiko/herpiko.github.io/_posts/2020-06-06-mechanical-keyboard-spilled-with-coffee.markdown

 My main keyboard was a <a href="http://www.vortexgear.tw/vortex2_2.asp?kind=47&kind2=224&kind3=&kind4=1033">Vortex Core</a>.
 After my wife keep complaining about the noises (now you know it's the blue one), I bought a Vortex Tab 75 with Cherry brown switches (she approved the new typing sounds).
 It's just a few weeks before I made an accidental disaster to the keyboard.

 I was programming on some stuff while snacking <a href="https://www.google.com/search?q=dua%20kelinci%20mixnut%20toples">Dua Kelinci</a> peanuts.
-The peanuts are in a small plastic jar on the left of my keyboard.
+The peanuts were in a small plastic jar on the left of my keyboard.
 Also, there is a cup of coffee near there.
 I eat the peanuts by pouring them to my hand, then forwarded the peanuts to my mouth.
 These actions were done above the keyboard.
 Then I unconsciously grab the coffee cup and do the same as I thought it's the peanut jar.
 So I just literally poured my hand with coffee and the fluid flood the keyboard!

 What I've done to solve this: